yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 The repository contains:

-1. a lightweight client wrapper
+1. A lightweight client wrapper
 2. CLI commands for listing, creating, and updating records
-3. setup instructions for authentication and usage
+3. Setup instructions for authentication and usage
-4. packaging metadata so it can be reused cleanly
+4. Packaging metadata so it can be reused cleanly

 ## New workflow